Loan Default Survival Guide: What to do if You Trip a Loan Covenant

 - Non-financial covenants are provisions that govern corporate behavior and actions taken by management aside from operational performance measures.
 For example, this could be the prohibition of borrowing additional debt, restrictions of liens, or financial reporting requirements.

 Notably, financial and non-financial covenants incur the same amount of risk.
-Loan agreements are littered with specific provisions that, when triggered, cause the borrower to be in default.
+Loan agreements are littered with specific provisions that, when triggered, cause the borrower to be in loan default.
 Despite how important these provisions may be, the lender rarely requires that these be reported on until they are tripped.

 As a result, many borrowers don’t pay attention to them because their focus is only on the regularly reported financial ratios.
 Prudent CFOs should set up a process to ensure they regularly review their loan provisions and have projected out their covenant calculations for at least 12 months in advance.